naimsyed12/Statistical_Modelling_with_Python/README.md

 ## Future Goals
 Build a classification model that predicts if a bike station is likely to be fully used (percentage) based on how many POIs.
-Would be a better model because bike stations get to